sodep/test-java/README.md

-Running the project will create a database file in the project root directory called `development.h2.db` (there may be other, similarly named, supplemental files), create the two project tables, and populate them with some sample data.
+Running the project will create a database file in the project root directory called `development.h2.db` (there may be other, similarly named, supplemental files).
+Running the project will also create the two project tables, and populate them with some sample data.

 If you ever need to reset the database to its default state, simply delete the development.\*.db files and run the project again.

 If you require changes to the database schema, just change the classes